Simhyeon/r4d/docs/macro_syntax.md

  --> test:3:2~~
 ```

-If the argument is passed as literal, local argument will be linked to stripped
+If an argument is passed as literal, local argument will be linked to stripped
 but non-expanded value. which is ```$not(false)``` in this case.
 Since **local
 argument is not expanded**, if receives strange value and execution fails.